ritec03/SimpleCipher/README.md

 As a user, I want to see the text that I am encoding/decoding on the console at all times, so that I am aware of the progress I am making.

+## Additional user stories for phase 2:

+#### Story 5:
+As a user, I want to save the workspace containing the encoded/decoded text as well as keys that I am using and have tried to a file.

+#### Story 6:
+As a user, I want to be able to reload the workspace I saved the last time from a file.